benjamingoldenage/devops-8-21/hands-on/Jenkins/jenkins-06-slave-node/6-README.md

 - Find the `General` section,
   - Click "Restrict where this project can be run"
-  - Enter `Slave-1` for "Label Expression"
+  - Enter `Linux` for "Label Expression"

 - Click `Apply` and `Save`.